mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

-  **Note**: In the case of the wikipedia list of neighbourhoods in Toronto, there are now missing values.<br>
+  **Note**: In the case of the wikipedia list of neighbourhoods in Toronto, there are now missing values.
-  To be consistant, I have reformated the CDN number to a zero-fill 3 digit number.<br>
+  To be consistant, I have reformated the CDN number to a zero-fill 3 digit number.
-  Just to make sure I compared the CDN numbers and neighbourhood names to the neighbourhood<br>
-  geospatial file and there were no differences.
+  Just to make sure I compared the CDN numbers and neighbourhood names to the neighbourhood geospatial file and there were no differences.
 The number of rows (read neighbourhoods is the same)

 ### 3. Toronto Population Statistics by Neighbourhood